Minimum Viable Onboarding: Your Go-To Guide To User Activation

 We know that onboarding is all about driving users towards activation.
 Checklists are a fantastic method for encouraging users to take the necessary steps to get there.

-Use checklists to drive users forwards.
+Use checklists to drive users forward

 You can add gamification elements like progress bars or dummy tasks to make the experience even more engaging.